wisdomwater/number-go-up/preface.md

 But when making the number better begins making the thing itself worse, we should know which one gets to win.

 The point gets to win.

+## This Is Not an Anti-Number Book

+At this point, I should probably make something clear.

+This is not an anti-number book.

+I'm an engineer.
+I like data.
+I want airplanes designed by people who measure things very carefully.
+I want my doctor looking at my actual bloodwork rather than gazing thoughtfully into my eyes and saying, "I'm sensing that your cholesterol is probably fine."

+Measurement works.

+Numbers reveal patterns we miss.
+They challenge assumptions.
+They expose the stories we tell ourselves when those stories aren't true.
+They allow us to compare where we are with where we were and determine whether something we're doing is actually helping.

+My bathroom scale isn't the enemy.
+Neither is the engineering dashboard.
+Neither is the church attendance report.

+The problem is not measurement.

+The problem is authority.

+How much authority should a number have when it conflicts with context, experience, judgment, or the reason we started measuring in the first place?

+Sometimes the number should win.

+Sometimes my intuition is wrong.
+Sometimes the data is showing me something I don't want to see.
+Being uncomfortable with a measurement is not evidence that the measurement is bad.

+But sometimes the number is wrong—or, more precisely, we're asking it to answer a question it was never capable of answering.

+Learning to tell the difference requires something no dashboard can provide for us.

+Judgment.

+That's what this book is ultimately interested in: not abandoning measurement, but developing a healthier relationship with it.

+We don't need fewer facts.

+We need to remember what they're for.